bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 ### Alert

-[Alert(N.alert)](?page=html/naturaljs/refr/refr0401.html) is a UI component that displays message dialogs such as window.alert or window.confirm in the form of layer popups.
+[Alert(N.alert)](?page=html/naturaljs/refr/refr0401.html) is a UI component that displays message dialogs like window.alert or window.confirm in the form of layer popups.

 ### Button

-[Button(N.button)](?page=html/naturaljs/refr/refr0402.html) is a UI component that creates a button with a "a, input[type=button], button" element specified as a context option.
+[Button(N.button)](?page=html/naturaljs/refr/refr0402.html) is a UI component that creates a button with "a, input[type=button], button" element specified as a context option.

 ### Datepicker

-[Datepicker(N.datepicker)](?page=html/naturaljs/refr/refr0403.html) a UI component that displays a calendar popup for selecting a date or month in the text input element specified by the context option.
+[Datepicker(N.datepicker)](?page=html/naturaljs/refr/refr0403.html) is a UI component that displays a calendar popup for selecting a date or month in the text input element specified by the context option.

 ### Popup

-[Popup(N.popup)](?page=html/naturaljs/refr/refr0404.html) is a UI component that makes a layer popup form the internal element specified by the context option or the page specified by the url option.
+[Popup(N.popup)](?page=html/naturaljs/refr/refr0404.html) is a UI component that creates a layer popup from the internal element specified by the context option or the page specified by the URL option.

 ### Tab